joscha/play-authenticate/README.md

 ## Versions
 * **TRUNK** [not released in the repository, yet]
   * Fancy contributing something? :-)
+  * throw an exception if resolver is missing
+  * Upgrade to bootstrap3 (thanks @joslash, @enalmada)
+  * remove obsolete resolvers
 * **0.6.6-SNAPSHOT** [2014-10-29]
   * Portuguese translation (thanks @hugotavares)
   * Updated mailer with attachment support (thanks @mkurz)